 Apple engineers are working around the clock to build new versions of macOS, iOS, tvOS, watchOS, Xcode, and more for users and developers alike.
-Whether you're building an app for one of Apple's upcoming operating systems or just excited for all the new features in messaging, you're probably going to want to get ahold of the company's beta software.
+Whether you're building an app for one of Apple's upcoming operating systems or just excited for all the new features coming this fall, you're probably going to want to get ahold of the company's beta software.

-What iPhones, iPads, and Macs will run the new betas?
+What iPhones, iPads, Macs, Apple Watches, Apple TVs will run the new developer and public betas?